mparrish91/ZenTip/README.md

 - properly positioning the UI elements and working with auto layout
 - keeping code organized, because I chose to do the UI in code, there is a lot more UI code - challenged to keep it organized and readable
-- adding animation, I previously have written an animated label, I had difficult getting the label to animate in this app and plan to return to that in the update
+- adding animation, I previously have written an animated label, I had difficultly getting the label to animate in this app and plan to return to that in the update

 ## License